ivyhsiao/product-analytics-copilot/README.md

 This project uses the UCI Online Retail dataset as a real-world transaction base and transforms it into simulated product funnel events such as visits, checkouts, payments, and failed payments.
 It then applies funnel analysis, segment analysis, and LLM-generated product insights to help identify conversion friction and recommend experiments.

 ## The Problem
 Product and ops teams often sit on top of rich transaction data but lack the bandwidth or technical resources to consistently surface actionable insights.
-Dashboards show what happened, but rarely explain why — and recommending next steps requires even more manual work.
+Dashboards show what happened, but recommendations for next step usually require more manual work.

 ## What I Built
 An end-to-end analytics tool that takes raw transaction data, simulates product funnel events (visits, checkouts, payments, failures), and surfaces conversion friction and revenue drivers through an interactive dashboard powered by LLM-generated root-cause analysis and A/B test recommendations.